Nodes

 Change CA resource size

-The following describes how to change the CA container resource size.
+To change the CA container resource size:

 3. Click the [CAs] tab.

-5. Click the Change resource size.
+5. Click Change resource size.

 Note